mourjo/VMScheduling/README.md

 1. Implement a new scheduler (flag `antiAffinity`) that place the Vms with regards to their affinity.
 In practice, all Vms with an id between [0-99] must be on distinct nodes, the same with Vms having an id between [100-199], [200-299], ... .

 2. To check the scheduler is effective, implements an observer.
 A sample one is `PeakPowerObserver`.
 Basically, your observer must be called every simulated second to confirm Vms of a same group are hosted on distinct nodes.
 If this constraint is violated, then the observer must reports the co-located Vms.
 If needed, modify your scheduler or use the naive one to exhibit the correctness of the observer.
+The core method to implement is the `processEvent` method.
+Aside `startEntity` must be implemented as well to bootstrap the observation loop.

 ### Balance the load